Credit card balance transfers.

 The objective of a balance transfer consolidation is to become debt-free.
 Avoid running up other credit cards.
 You’ll end up with twice the debt to deal with.
 Consider closing cards that you aren’t using and keep your balance transfer and one other card open for use.

-Make sure to have a budget in place that will help you direct as much money as you can to pay your debt while letting you spend within your means.
+Make sure to have a budget in place that will help you direct as much money as you can to paying your debt while letting you spend within your means.